Blackteaxx/DemyAgent/README.md

-### RLAnything & DemyAgent: Open-Source RL for LLMs and Agentic Scenarios
+### RLAnything (ICML 2026) & DemyAgent: Open-Source RL for LLMs and Agentic Scenarios